Canon 1D Mark IV vs 1Ds

 |Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|

 |Canon 7D||Y||mono||none||Y||-||mini||2.0||-||-||-||Canon 7D|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Canon 1Ds – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV:

 - More detail: Offers more megapixels (16 vs 11MP) with a 21% higher linear resolution.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.